Do we have a retirement crisis on our hands?

 I just watched Rob Carrick from the Globe and Mail interview Malcolm Hamilton, an actuary at Mercer talk about the retirement crisis in Canada.

 Malcolm does not think there is a crisis despite the message that you hear constantly that no one is saving enough money for retirement.
 I really liked the message that Malcolm was sharing and I thought I would expand on some of the issues.

 Lots of happy retirees

-In the video Malcolm makes the point that despite the message, he has seen lots of happy retirees over his 30-year career.
-I’ve been in the business for 20 years and I welcome this statement with open arms because I see more people retire happy and successfully than not.
+In the video, Malcolm makes the point that despite the message, he has seen lots of happy retirees over his 30-year career.
+I’ve been in the business for 20 years and I welcome this statement with open arms because I see more people retire happy and successful than not.